fraterrisus/walkthroughs/dragon-wars/README.md

 There are plenty of good mid-game *Maces* and *Flails*, and if you're after raw damage, *Two-Handers* may be the way to go.
 But I found I swapped weapons around too much to limit myself by taking lots of ranks in one weapon skill.
 Also, there aren't enough *Crossbows* to be worthwhile, and the combat mechanics make *Thrown Weapons* too hard to use effectively.

 *Fistfighting* basically counts as a weapon skill in terms of adding effective AV if you aren't holding a weapon, but unlike weapon skills it also increases your damage.
 With no ranks, you punch for 1d4; that goes up to a maximum of 7 ranks (1d6, 3d6, 5d6, 3d8, 5d8, 3d10, 3d12).
-You could make a pretty formidable martial artist by spending 15 AP on STR 20 and *Fistfighting 5*; 5–40 damage is better than all but the best late-game weapons, and you'll absolutely tear through Purgatory like that.
+You could make a pretty formidable martial artist by spending 15 CP on STR 20 and *Fistfighting 5*; 5–40 damage is better than all but the best late-game weapons, and you'll absolutely tear through Purgatory like that.
 The downside is that you can't Block without a weapon, and you'll never get the tasty AV or AC bonuses for using weapons.

 Side note: I don't know what genius picked those damage dice, but going from 5–40 at *Fistfighting 5* to 3–30 at level 6 and 3–36 at level 7 is pretty dumb.